JetBrains/teamcity-documentation/topics/reporting-issues.md

 #### Determine Which Process Is Slow

-If you experience a slow TeamCity web UI response, checking for changes process, server\-side sources checkout, long cleanup times or other slow server activity, your target should be the machine where the TeamCity server is installed.
+If you experience a slow TeamCity web UI response, checking for changes process, server\-side sources checkout, long clean-up times or other slow server activity, your target should be the machine where the TeamCity server is installed.
 If the issue is related only to a single build, you will need to investigate the TeamCity agent machine, which is running the build, and the server.

 Investigate the system resources (CPU, memory, IO) load.
 If there is a high load, determine the process causing it.
 If it is not a TeamCity\-related process, that might need addressing outside of the TeamCity scope.
 Also check for generic slow\-down reasons like anti\-virus software, maintenance time, and so on.